DouglasDwyer/modularity/README.md

 while let Some(r) = take(&mut resolver) {
     match r.resolve() {
         Ok(x) => {
-            // Create a transition to move the context to the new set of packages.
+            // Create a transition to move the context to the new set of packages
-            // The linking process can be customized here. let transition = PackageContextTransitionBuilder::new(&x, &ctx)
+            // The linking process can be customized here let transition = PackageContextTransitionBuilder::new(&x, &ctx)
                 .build(&mut store, &ctx)
                 .unwrap();

-            // Apply the transition to the package context. transition.apply(&mut store, &mut ctx);
+            // Apply the transition to the package context transition.apply(&mut store, &mut ctx);

             println!("Loaded packages are {:?}", ctx.packages().collect::<Vec<_>>());